armandofox/armandofox.github.io/_pages/quotes.md

     at home.
-But if war continues to absorb and dominate it, or if the itch to rule the world requires a large military establishment and appropriate, the freedoms of democracy may one by one succumb to the discipline of arms and strife. <em>If race or class war divides us into hostile camps, changing political argument into blind hate, one side or the other may overturn the hustings with the rule of the sword.
-If our economy of freedom fails to distribute wealth as ably as it has created it, the road to dictatorship will be open to any man who can persuasively promise security for all; and a martial government, under whatever charming phrases, will engulf the democratic world.</em></dt>
+But if war continues to absorb and dominate it, or if the itch to rule the world requires a large military establishment and appropriate, the freedoms of democracy may one by one succumb to the discipline of arms and strife.
+If race or class war divides us into hostile camps, changing political argument into blind hate, one side or the other may overturn the hustings with the rule of the sword.
+If our economy of freedom fails to distribute wealth as ably as it has created it, the road to dictatorship will be open to any man who can persuasively promise security for all; and a martial government, under whatever charming phrases, will engulf the democratic world.</dt>
   <dd>Will
-    and Ariel Durant, <em>The Lessons of History</em>, chapter X "History and Government" (emphasis added by me)
+    and Ariel Durant, <em>The Lessons of History</em>, writing in 1968
   </dd>

   <dt>The democratic will is vulgar; its laws, imperfect.
 I admit all